-Blockchains are generally considered to be highly secure, but the level of security they provide is proportional to the amount of hash power that supports the network.
+Blockchains are generally considered to be very secure, but the level of security they provide is proportional to the amount of hash power that supports the network.
 The more miners there are and the more powerful their mining hardware is, the harder it is to perform an attack on the network.
 In this article, we want to cover the most common attack scenarios on public blockchains.

 The Byzantine Generals Problem

 Imagine you are a general a few centuries ago and you want to attack a castle with your army.
 The castle is very robust and the army inside strong.
 You have arranged a number of other armies to support the attack and each of those armies is going to attack from a different side.
 The armies are separated by distance, each of them several miles apart.
 If they all attack at the same time the chances of victory are very high.
-If the attack is uncoordinated then you will most likely suffer defeat.
+If the attack is uncoordinated then they will most likely suffer defeat.

 You as the general have the following problem: How can you make sure all armies are attacking at the same time.
 In other terms how can you achieve consensus on the time of the attack?
 You cannot give signals with flags, torches or smoke, as those signals could be picked up by the enemy.

-Each General now has a ledger of events that is always synchronized with the other General’s ledgers without a central party being in charge of the coordination.
+Each General now has a ledger of events that is synchronized with the other General’s ledgers.
+No central party is in charge of the coordination.
 Every time a block gets mined, all the participants agree on the order of events for the last couple of minutes.
 Getting back to our general’s problem, now they have a way of knowing if all of them are going to attack, or if they should retread collectively.
 Now that we have talked about the general problem a consensus mechanism aims to solve, let’s look at some simple and intuitive attack scenarios and how we address them.

-A Distributed Denial-of-Service (DDOS) attack in computing is an attack, where a perpetrator seeks to make a network resource unavailable to its users, by flooding the network with a large number of superfluous request in an attempt to overload the system.
+A Distributed Denial-of-Service (DDOS) attack in computing is an attack, where a perpetrator seeks to make a network resource unavailable to its users, by flooding the network with a large number of requests in an attempt to overload the system.
 It is an attack that not only blockchains but any online service can suffer from.
 In a simple form, the DOS (Denial-of-Service) attack, all these requests originate from the same source.
 This makes it somewhat easy to prevent.
 If a single IP-address sends a huge amount of requests that cannot be justified by legitimate reasons, you can have a measure in place that automatically blocks this IP-address.
-In the case of a DDOS attack, the distributed refers to a large number of different sources that the malicious requests originate from.
+In the case of a DDOS attack, the distributed part refers to a large number of different sources that the malicious requests originate from.

 Another possible use for Sybil attacks is to censor certain participants.
 A number of Sybil nodes can surround your node and prevent it from connecting to other, honest nodes on the network.
 This way one could try to prevent you from either sending or receiving information to the network.
 This “use case” of a Sybil attack is also called Eclipse Attack.

 The best-known type of attack on public PoW blockchains is the 51% attack.
 The goal of a 51% attack is to perform a double spend, which means spending the same UTXO twice.
 To perform a 51% attack on a blockchain, you need to control a majority of the hash rate, hence the name.
 A malicious miner wanting to perform a double spend will first create a regular transaction spending their coins for either a good or for a different currency on an exchange.
 At the same time, they will begin mining a private chain.
 This means they will follow the usual mining protocol, but with two exceptions.

 - Second, they will not broadcast the blocks they find to the network, therefore we call it the private chain.

 Once the attacker has received the good or other currency bought with their coins, they will broadcast the private branch to the entire network.
-All the honest miners will then drop the honest branch and start mining on top of the malicious chain.
-The network treats the attacker’s transaction as if it never happened because the attacker did not include it in the malicious chain.
+All honest miners will drop the honest branch and start mining on top of the malicious chain.
+The network treats the attacker’s transaction as if it never happened because the attacker did not include it in his malicious chain.
 The attacker is still in control of their funds and can now spend them again.

 This has happened to many smaller blockchains in the past.
 In fact, Horizen suffered from a 51% attack in early June 2018.
 We immediately started to work on a solution to mitigate the risk of a 51% attack on smaller blockchains that are not secured by as much computing power as for example the Bitcoin blockchain.

 We came up with a solution that penalizes delayed block submissions.
 There is no legitimate reason for a miner, to broadcast several blocks to the network at once.
 Our protection mechanism makes these attacks very costly.
 So costly that it does not make any economic sense to perform such an attack on our network.
 Many other blockchains are now looking to implement a similar protection mechanism with their protocol.

 Blockchains have solved the Byzantine General’s Problem of achieving consensus on the order of events in an untrustworthy environment.
 There are different ways a blockchain can be attacked.
 Performing these attacks becomes more difficult over time as more computing power is added to the network and it becomes more robust.
 In a DDOS Attack, a perpetrator wants to slow down or halt the network by spamming it with a large number of transactions.
 In a Sybil Attack, a malicious actor controls many fake identities and tries to either meddle with online elections or to manipulate the communication in a P2P network.
 In a 51% attack, a miner controlling the majority of computing power on the network tries to spend coins twice, by writing a private version of the blockchain first, before broadcasting all blocks at once to the honest miners.

 The attack scenarios presented in this article, except for the 51% attack, are not endemic to blockchains and have been around since the beginning of distributed peer networks.
 There are many measures in place to mitigate the risk of the different attack scenarios out there.
-We will look at them closely in the advanced section.
+We will look at them closely in the Expert Level.
 We hope this last article didn’t leave you with a wrong impression on blockchain security.
 Blockchain technology is highly secure, but as with anything else in the digital realm, there are no invincible protocols.